Overview

 Listen to synthesised examples of tinnitus sounds

-I have 28 years experience working with people who have tinnitus - ranging from those who simply need some reassurance through to those who are not only severely distressed by tinnitus, but also have additional problems - some hearing related such as hyperacusis (over-sensitivity to noise), vestibular problems (dizziness) and hearing loss - but also severe anxiety and/or depression as a result of tinnitus or when anxiety and depression pre-dates tinnitus onset
+I have 30 years experience working with people who have tinnitus - ranging from those who simply need some reassurance through to those who are not only severely distressed by tinnitus, but also have additional problems - some hearing related such as hyperacusis (over-sensitivity to noise), vestibular problems (dizziness) and hearing loss - but also severe anxiety and/or depression as a result of tinnitus or when anxiety and depression pre-dates tinnitus onset.

 I have been able to bring my knowledge, skills and experience as a Hearing Therapist together with those of also being a Psychotherapist.
-My extensive training in psychotherapy to Masters (MSc) level, enables me to work in great depth with people who have tinnitus distress that is being perpetuated and driven by anxiety or depression beyond that being caused by tinnitus alone